 With their high quality solutions for tax accountants, public accountants and lawyers, DATEV eG is improving the business processes of 2.5 million companies, municipalities, clubs and institutions.
 Founded in 1966 and based in Nuremberg, the cooperative employs more than 6,000 people and is one of the largest software houses and information service providers in Europe.

-DATEV used the Hazardous Materials module to build a new register which today contains more than 460 working and hazardous materials.
-Thanks to the individually adjustable filters, it takes just seconds to find any material including its label according to current standards (GefStoffV, GHS/CLP).
-This has simplified the whole process of hazardous materials procurement.
+DATEV used the Hazardous Chemicals module to build a new register which today contains more than 460 working and hazardous chemicals.
+Thanks to the individually adjustable filters, it takes just seconds to find any chemical including its label according to current standards (GefStoffV, GHS/CLP).
+This has simplified the whole process of hazardous chemicals procurement.
 Before a substance is ordered, a central check now takes place to see if it is either already in use at the company or has been substituted.
 Furthermore, information on release regulations, application areas and joint storage is automatically checked.
 Thus safety hazards are quickly identified and safety data sheets are always up-to-date.

 Since 2012 DATEV is using the following Quentic modules: